 The 2022 Championship Tour (CT) Season will start with 36 men and 18 women.
 Halfway through the season, the field will be reduced to 24 men and 12 women.

-The top-rated wave riders will automatically qualify for the 2023 season, go on to the second half of the tour, and later be joined by two men’s wildcards and two women’s wildcards.
+The top-rated wave riders will automatically qualify for the 2023 season, go on to the tour’s second half, and be joined by two men’s and women’s wildcards.

 WSL Championship Tour-Surfing in Over Seven Countries!

 Before the Finals take over at Trestles, the WSL Championship Tour will include ten regular-season events at some very exotic locations.
 I’m not familiar with many of these beaches, so I thought it would be fun to do a bit of a deep dive into each location’s waves.